-Groups exempt from paying the fee
+Applicants exempt from paying the fee

-The fee for submitting an application for a residence permit, extension of a residence permit, or permanent residence permit in case types that normally warrant a fee can be waived if Denmark's international obligations or EU regulations require it.
-The fee will be waived if it would violate EU regulations.
+The fee for submitting an application for a residence permit, and extension of a temporary residence permit that normally warrant a fee can be waived if Denmark's international obligations or EU regulations require it.
+When appealing a ruling or requesting a case to be reopened the fee will be waived if the fee would violate EU regulations.

 Read more about exemptions for Turkish citizens.